 UNSILO started by creating a series of eight source boards in Trello, each representing a different team or project.
 These boards all feed a Trello master board that acts as an output.
 Cards (tasks) are pushed to several different teams as they progress through the development pipeline.

-Not only does Unito enable the creation of a Trello master board by syncing boards together, these syncs are all two-way.
+Not only does Unito enable the creation of a Trello master board by syncing boards together, these are all two-way connections.
 This means that if someone writes a comment or changes a due date on a card that lives on one board, the change is reflected across every board in real-time.

 This system is about as simple as it gets.
-Create a card for a new task or request and sync it to the master board.
-The master board will then track it as it moves through the execution phase.
+Create a card for a new task or request and connect it to the master board, which will then track it as it moves through the execution phase.

 With the new Unito-Trello set up, the UNSILO team aligned themselves within a single tool.
 They quickly adopted the workflow because it allows different stakeholders to have exactly the right view for them.